rostyslavkorzhov/rostyslav/documentation/FILTERING_ARCHITECTURE.md

-# Filtering Architecture: Problem Analysis & Solution
+# Filtering Architecture: Implementation Documentation

-> **Purpose:** This document describes the current filtering issues in the Discover pages and outlines the recommended solution architecture for implementation.
+> **Purpose:** This document describes the filtering architecture implementation for the Discover pages.
+The solution uses nuqs for URL state management and SWR for client-side data fetching with caching.

 ---